vovanec/supervisor_checks/README.md

                             <process_name>.sock.
       -m METHOD, --method METHOD
                             XML RPC method name.
 Default is status
-      -p PORT, --port PORT  HTTP port to query.
+      -p PORT, --port PORT  Port to query.
 Can be integer or regular expression which will be used to extract port from a process name.
       -r NUM_RETRIES, --num-retries NUM_RETRIES